People

 collaborator

-I am interested in the computational principles and neural systems that allow the human mind to be so flexible in some cases—for example, language, reasoning, and planning—and so capacity limited in others—for example, short term forms of memory and attention.
+I am a former postdoc, now Assistant Professor at Dartmouth College, interested in the computational principles and neural systems that allow the human mind to be so flexible in some cases—for example, language, reasoning, and planning—and so capacity limited in others—for example, short term forms of memory and attention.
 My recent theoretical work has approached these questions from the perspectives of information-theory and classic neural network formalisms, in pursuit of some general principles.

 Tyler Giallanza